 4. Is your schedule jam-packed?
 Don’t stress yourself out by trying to squeeze in some extra Lenten activities in the next couple weeks.

 But can you take a moment and plan for even just ONE hour of time during Holy Week?
 You could attend Stations of the Cross on Good Friday.
+The church around the corner also has Friday evening Mass with Stations of the Cross immediately after all through Lent.
+Check on the churches in your area for ones that suit your schedule.
 Or there are plenty of online Stations of the Cross videos and devotionals available if it’s easier to do them from home.
 Perhaps you could devote 30 minutes to some silent prayer time alone on Holy Saturday.
 Or maybe you could have a very simple Last Supper and foot washing activity with your family on Holy Thursday.